Creating transformative medicines for people with inflammatory diseases.

 Promakhos Therapeutics aims to do just this.
-Founded in the spring of 2021 and based in Allston, Massachusetts, we develop curative therapies that restore the function of the innate immune system, allowing the body to control inflammation and heal.
+Founded in the spring of 2021 and based in Boston, Massachusetts, we develop transformative therapies that restore the function of the immune system, allowing the body to control inflammation and heal.

 Meet the team